omigroup/omi-discord-bot/README.md

 # OMI Chan (Discord Bot)

 OMI-Chan is a Discord bot created by Cause and meant to assist with the internal functionality of The OMI Group when convening on Discord.
+After initial foundational development is finished to establish a solid work flow, the code will be uploaded here and this project will be opened up for community collaboration!

 ### Operation Requirements
 - Python 3.8+